KnowEnG/Simplified-InPheRNo/README.md

 ## Motivation
 This repository contains computational tool which is a simplified version of InPheRNo (https://github.com/KnowEnG/InPheRNo).
 While InPheRNo reconstructs ‘phenotype-relevant’ transcriptional regulatory networks, considering the effect of multiple transcription factors (TFs) on the genes, Simplified-InPheRNo only considers the Pearson's correlation of each (gene, TF) pair separately.
+Simplified-InPheRNo works by combining the p-value of association of (transcription factors, genes) and the p-value of association between (gene-phenotype) using Fisher's method.

 ## Requirements